Commitment to Safety • Reliable Results

 In January 2017, two of our GPR Field Supervisors came together to perform concrete scanning the Tampa International Airport in preparation for the new automated people mover.

 This took a total of 2 weeks of 8 hour days to complete.
 The goal was to determine the depth of rebar in the concrete so the demo crews could come in and grind & chip the concrete down 1-2” without causing damage to the existing rebar.
-The analysts discovered that although the majority of the rebar was deep enough in the concrete and would not be disturbed, some rebar were located as shallow as 1” below the surface.
+The analysts discovered that although the majority of the rebar was deep enough in the concrete and would not be disturbed, some rebar was as shallow as 1” below the surface.
 This allowed the general contractor to know where to grind and chip the concrete safely